simpleanalytics/docs/_docs/10_general/15_data-points.md

 ---
-title: Data points
+title: Metrics
 category: general
-permalink: /data-points
+permalink: /metrics
 excerpt: "We never track visitors so the data below is never linked to one specific visitor.
-Here is a list of data points we collect."
+Here is a list of metrics we collect."
-last_modified_at: 2022-04-14
+last_modified_at: 2022-07-18
+redirect_from:
+  - /data-points
 ---

-Here is a list of data points we collect.
+Here is a list of metrics we collect.

 > Want a more general overview?
 [Go to our general overview](/what-we-collect) of what we collect.

-With every page view, we collect some data points.
+With every page view, we collect some metrics.
 We never track visitors, so the data below is never linked to one specific visitor.

 <hr style="border: none; background-color: #eef9ff; height: 5px; margin-top: 2rem;" />